fedeghe/synchazard/source/README.md

 and let it go, the build itself will be fast, and will observe/rebuild anything relevant on the _source_ folder... then open another terminal window.

-One last thing that needs to be installed is a npm dependency on the _dataServer_ folder: `ws`

-`> npm --prefix ./dataServer install`

-now everything is set for start.
+Now everything is set, just start it.

 `> npm start`

-now open one or more browsers on http://localhost:4000
+and open one or more browsers on http://localhost:4000

 ---